MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

 ## Grading scheme:
 * Aesthetics: Poster follows design principles outlined in class (large text, few words, etc.) /5
 * Scientific content: Poster clearly communicates the proposed research /5
-* Presentation of poster - design trade-offs explained, student self-assesses poster well /5
+* Presentation of poster /5

 # Popular Article
 Your research in fisheries likely affects a great many people, most of whom will never read a scientific article.
 In this assignment, we will practice writing for mainstream audiences - communicating science in a way that is digestible by a non-expert on the topic.